Best Solution for Sore Feet Saying Oooph!

-I'd struggled with plantar fasciitis before, and custom orthotics from the podiatrist fixed my problem with super sore feet.
+I'd struggled with plantar fasciitis before.
+In the past, custom orthotics from the podiatrist fixed my problem with super sore feet.
 This time, it did not work.
-My VERY expensive custom orthotics did sort of help the plantar fasciitis pain, but they caused me insane other kinds of sore feet issues.
+My VERY expensive custom orthotics did sort of help the plantar fasciitis pain.
+However, they caused me insane other kinds of sore feet issues.
 It was like walking with huge river rocks taped to my feet.

 It was so bad, even just around the house, that I would try to figure out how to do things like put new sheets on the bed by taking the fewest steps possible.
 I never could get farther than a few houses down the road before the foot pain from the orthotics flared up.

-I went back to see the podiatrist about 8 weeks later, and he made some adjustments to the orthotics that helped a tiny bit.
+I went back to see the podiatrist about 8 weeks later.
+He made some adjustments to the orthotics that helped a tiny bit.
 But, I still hated them and stopped using them entirely.

 Thankfully, the owner of a local running store gave me a better idea.
 Recovery shoes from OOFOS!
 [Yes, I have a new affiliate relationship with OOFOS and will get a % of any sales made from my links.
-Remember, I only have such relationships with companies / products I actually use ... though, to be honest, they almost NEVER pay off.
+Remember, I only have such relationships with companies / products I actually use.
+Though, to be honest, they almost NEVER pay off.
 For example, I've had these links here for a few months now and NOTHING.
 I've earned exactly ZERO, so I deleted the adds from other places they were appearing on the site.
-I'll keep these here, just in case, but you know, likely nothing will come of it.]
+I'll keep these here, just in case, if you want to click thru.]

 OOFOS Shoes Take the Ooph Out of Sore Feet

-The owner of the running store suggested starting with these simple slide sandals for around the house to see if the OOFOS recovery foam would help me -- before I considered another style of OOFOS shoes.
-Yeah, they aren't exactly glamorous, but in a matter of days, my sad little feet felt SO much better.
+The owner of the running store suggested starting with these simple slide sandals for around the house to see if the OOFOS recovery foam would help me.
+Good idea before I considered another style of OOFOS shoes.
+Yeah, they aren't exactly glamorous.
+In a matter of days, though, my sad little feet felt SO much better.

-The amazing owner of the local running shoe store also suggested a couple different kinds of low / zero drop running shoes that I alternate wearing when I walk the dogs.
-My feet do still often start to hurt when I'm walking the usual 3-6 miles each day with the pups, and my stiffen up and get really sore later when I first stand up later in the day.
+The amazing owner of the local running shoe store also suggested a couple different kinds of low / zero drop running shoes.
+I alternate wearing those when I walk the dogs.
+My feet do still often start to hurt when I'm walking the usual 3-6 miles each day with the pups.
+My feet stiffen up and get really sore later when I first stand up later in the day.

-So, I pretty much wear these sandals inside the house all the time.
+So, I pretty much wear these sandals inside the house all the time -- for years now.
 With socks no less.
 [Insert appropriate horror here.]

 Rather than suffer through another summer of foot pain, I'm going to order a real pair of OOFOS walking shoes like these.
 I will report back later on those for my real-life walking scenarios